+NOTE – The cities presented in Table 13 give only examples of the service availability in Region 3.
+Service availability is depending on the elevation angle and also dependant of the location within Region 3

-The more frequency-efficient modulation schemes such as 16-QAM are applicable to a future BSS system to fully utilize the frequency band.
+The more frequency-efficient modulation schemes such as 16-QAM may be applicable to future BSS systems.
 The required C/N of the modulation schemes is, however, higher than TC8-PSK.
 Furthermore, it is susceptible to the non-linearity of the satellite transponders.
 Tentatively, a required C/N of 17.0 dB is assumed.